JuliaPhysics/Measurements.jl/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 In order to propagate the uncertainties, ``Measurements.jl`` keeps track of the
-total derivative of an expression with respect to all independent measurements
+partial derivative of an expression with respect to all independent measurements
 from which the expression comes.
 The package provides two convenient functions,
-``Measurements.derivative`` and ``Measurements.gradient``, that return the total
+``Measurements.derivative`` and ``Measurements.gradient``, that return the
-derivative and the gradient of an expression with respect to independent
+partial derivative and the gradient of an expression with respect to independent
 measurements.

 .. code-block:: julia